IgorLuka1976/SSRS_createProcedureWithListParametersAndMultichoice/README.md

 and have a error.
 Description by target https://docs.google.com/document/d/1-zoETjH9a2diyPg9tFjFG7_StRrwV8pHQFDPSFM_weI/edit?usp=sharing

-The first solution to this problem is to replace the data type of the parameter from INT to NVARCHAR(MAX)
+The first solution to this problem is to replace the data type of the parameter from INT to NVARCHAR(MAX). and now the question arises how to create a filter correctly in the procedure.

+If simple change from 'WHERE BusinessEntityID=@param1' To 'WHERE BusinessEntityID IN (@param1)', then procedure will saved without any error
+, but it also won't work in SSRS Report: